-“I was 25 when I was diagnosed with a rare type of ovarian cancer.
-I had no family history and the symptoms I was experiencing were overlooked because of my age.
+Fiona was just 25 when she was diagnosed with a rare type of ovarian cancer.
+She had no family history and the symptoms she was experiencing were initially overlooked because of her age.

 By now my stomach was swollen, solid and domed shaped.
 My GP referred me to have an ultra sound and when the date of my scan arrived I was so nervous.
 I knew something was wrong; my stomach was so swollen I looked about four months pregnant.

 After the scan I was told to go to A&E as they could see a very large mass but couldn’t tell where it was attached too.
 My mum took me straight to A&E and I had further tests, including a CA125 blood test, which came back normal.
 However it was confirmed that I had a large ovarian tumour and would need to be operated on soon.

 At 24 my main concern was that I was going to lose my right ovary.
 I was beyond distraught as I was told this was more than likely going to happen.
 My consultant was amazing.
 He talked me through my procedure and answered all my questions.
 I completely trusted him, which made a hard situation easier.

 My operation went well.
 The tumour was 15cm by 10cm and 3.5 litres of fluid were drained.
 On removal there hadn’t been any spillage of the fluid.
 My right ovary was removed as it had been squashed by the tumour.

 After a few days I was allowed home and less than a week later I received a letter saying I needed to come in that week.
 My consultant told me I had a borderline mucinous tumour and that the type I had was very rare so I would be referred to the Queen Charlotte and Chelsea Hospital oncology team.

 I felt totally numb.
 I couldn’t believe this was happening to me.
 I had just turned 25 and it didn’t seem real.
 I don’t have any family history of ovarian cancer.
 My consultant told me I had the classic signs but because of my age it was overlooked.